Planning your trip to Peru

 altitude Cusco

 If you have never been at a high altitude, you don´t know if you will get altitude sickness.
-It doesn´t depend on your physical fitness, age or gender whether you will get altitude sickness.
+It doesn´t depend much on your physical fitness, age or gender whether you will get altitude sickness.
 Almost everybody will experience minor symptoms the first few days at altitude, like breathing faster, heart pumping faster and less energy.
 This is normal and goes away after a few days.
 You have altitude sickness when you get a headache, nausea or even vomiting.
-You can take pills for the altitude and you can get those in any pharmacy in Cusco.
-And you will need to take it easy and drink lots of liquids.
-Besides that you can´t eat too much nor food that is hard to digest.
-If that doesn´t help and if you are still sick, it is best to see a doctor as you probably need a treatment, for example some extra oxygen.
+In that case, you can take pills for the altitude and you can get those in any pharmacy in Cusco.

 What to pack?